Moskva (1959 icebreaker)

 Moskva (Москва; literally: Moscow) was a Soviet polar icebreaker and the lead ship of a series of five diesel-electric icebreakers named after major Soviet cities.
 She was built at Wärtsilä Hietalahti shipyard in Helsinki, Finland, in 1959 and when delivered was the largest and most powerful non-nuclear icebreaker ever built.
 Shortly after the dissolution of the Soviet Union, Moskva was decommissioned after a long and successful career along the Northern Sea Route and sold for scrap in 1992.

-In February 1985, Moskva became the center of international attention when a herd of beluga whales was trapped by ice near the Chukchi Peninsula in the Soviet Far East.
+In February 1985, Moskva became the center of international attention when a pod of beluga whales was trapped by ice near the Chukchi Peninsula in the Soviet Far East.
 The icebreaker broke a channel through the ice pack and managed to lead about 2,000 whales to the open sea.

 Construction

 In 1956, the 20th Congress of the Communist Party of the Soviet Union decided to increase the importance and capacity of the Northern Sea Route.
 This ambitious plan called for the construction of stronger and more powerful icebreakers, including the world's first nuclear-powered icebreaker Lenin, that could overcome the challenging ice conditions and extend the navigating season in the Russian Arctic.
 The new icebreaker designs were developed by the Leningrad-based Central Design Bureau-15 (today known as Central Design Bureau "Iceberg").

 Following the successful delivery of three smaller diesel-electric icebreakers to the Soviet Union in 1954–1956, the Finnish shipbuilder Wärtsilä had established itself as one of the leading builders of icebreaking ships.

 Once when the Soviet minister of commerce Anastas Mikoyan met the Wärtsilä manager Wilhelm Wahlforss, he expressed his satisfaction on quality and performance of Kapitan-class, and casually mentioned, that there is a need for even stronger icebreakers for the polar waters.
 He listed the requirements on a sheet of paper.
 Wahlforss called the Hietalahti shipyard manager Eric Holmström and the company's icebreaker specialist Ernst Bäckström to a meeting asking: "Are we able to construct such a ship?"
 Bäckström answered directly: "Yes, we are."
 Subsequently, Bäckström made a 1:500-scaled sketch of the new 22,000-hp icebreaker in relation to Kapitan-class.
 Wahlforss took the drawing with him in 1954 to a meeting in Moscow where he had dinner with Mikoyan.
 When Mikoyan opened the discussion about the new icebreaker concept, Wahlforss took the drawing from his suitcase asking "Is this what you need?".
 Mikoyan became very delighted and said: "For three years I have asked from our own shipyards for possibility to construct such a icebreaker, but I have only got headshaking!"